Hessra-Labs/hessra-postgres/README.md

 ## License

-This extension is licensed under [LICENSE INFO].
+This extension is licensed under Apache-2.0